5 Supplier Management Best Practices to Adopt Now

 In turn, this increases your supply chain agility.
 Checking supplier contracts or onboarding a new vendor are no longer tedious and time-consuming tasks.
 This will allow for faster response to any unexpected event, so your organization gains in supplier resilience.

+Using analytics allows you to transform raw supplier data into actionable KPIs that drive better decision-making and cost savings.
 The only way to optimize the performance of your supplier management is to know where you stand nowadays.
 It might be time to start (or review) the KPIs you have set regarding your vendors.

 Here are some criteria to pay attention to: